mne-tools/mne-bids-pipeline/docs/source/getting_started/basic_usage.md

 Adjust your configuration file
 ------------------------------
-The Study Template ships with a default configuration file, `config.py`.
+The pipeline ships with a default configuration file, `config.py`.
 You need to **create a copy** of that configuration file and adjust all parameters that are relevant to your data processing and analysis.